-The power of the verbal communications come from many facts.
-One of the most important reasons is that sometimes the full meaning of the words and sentences are latent in the context, which includes the physical situation of the speaker that is not released for the other party.
-The other important fact is that effective conversations contain exchanging emotions which are encoded in tones of speech, eye contact or body language.
-I suppose that all kinds of spoken communications have at least one of these parameters.
-The last factor, intention, is mentioned by Searl, the goal of the language.
-For example, imagine you are sitting in a room with your friend, have a glance at him while telling him that you are hot and looking to the window.
-In this case, he would definitely understand the intention of your dialogue.
-Now imagine texing this dialogue to your friend.
-He may think you are just sharing your sense to him or you want him to turn the fan on, or any other things.
+The power of the verbal communications come from many of its features.
+One of the most important reasons is that the full meaning of the words and sentences are sometimes latent in the context, which includes the physical situation of the speaker that is not released for the other party.
+The other important fact is that effective conversations entail exchange of emotions through tone, eye contact or body language.
+I suppose that all kinds of spoken communication have at least one of these parameters.
+The last factor, intention, is mentioned by Searl, as the goal of the language.
+For example, imagine you are sitting in a room with your friend, and you glance at him while telling him that you are hot while looking at the window.
+In this case, he would definitely understand the intention of your words.
+Now imagine texting this message to your friend.
+He may think you are just sharing your thoughts with him or you want him to turn the fan on.
 The power of words, will be enforced if attached to well defined meaning, emotion and intention.

-Neither of the above facts exist in the written communication.
-Remember speaking with a friend; her/his eye contact, mimik of her face, moving her head, all of them is a kind of feedback that are missed in text chats, emails, letters, books and so on.
+Neither of the above features exist in written communication.
+Remember speaking with a friend; eye contact, facial expressions, gestures, etc. are all features that written communication lacks.

+communication lacks.

+Read samples and write standards essays.

+Improve your grammar.